pytorch/kineto/tb_plugin/README.md

 6. CPU Exec: Host compute time, including every PyTorch operator running time;

-7. Other: The time that is not included in any of the above.
+7. Other: The time not included in any of the above.

 Note: The summary of all the above categories is end-to-end wall-clock time.

+The above list is ranked by priority from high to low.
 We count time by priority.
 The time cost with highest priority category(Kernel) is counted firstly, then Memcpy, then Memset, ...,  and Other is last counted.
-In the following example, the "Kernel" is counted firstly as 7-6 seconds; Then the "Memcpy" is counted as 0 seconds, because it is fully hidden by "Kernel"; Then "CPU Exec" is counted as 2-1 seconds, because the [2,3] interval is hidden by "Kernel", only [1,2] interval is counted.
+In the following example, the "Kernel" is counted firstly as 7-2=5 seconds; Then the "Memcpy" is counted as 0 seconds, because it is fully hidden by "Kernel"; Then "CPU Exec" is counted as 2-1=1 seconds, because the [2,3] interval is hidden by "Kernel", only [1,2] interval is counted.

+In this way, summarization of all the 7 categories' counted time in a step will be the same with this step's total wall clock time.

 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/time_breakdown_priority.PNG)

-Performance Recommendation: Leverage the profiling result to automatically get the bottlenecks and give suggestions to optimize.
+Performance Recommendation: Leverage the profiling result to automatically give user hints of bottlenecks,
+and give user feasible suggestions to optimize.

 * Operator View

-This view displays the performance of every Pytorch operator that is executed either on the host or device.
+This view displays the performance of every PyTorch operator that is executed either on the host or device.

 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/operator_view.PNG)
-Each table row is a “Pytorch operator”, which is a computation operator in C++ side, such as “aten::relu_”, “aten::convolution”.
+Each table row is a PyTorch operator, which is a computation operator implemented by C++, such as “aten::relu_”, “aten::convolution”.

 Calls: The operator's number of calls.